HerrMotz/bachelor-thesis/publication/main.typ

 ```
 ) <example:prefixes_in_wikidata>

+Often in Wikibase, the same local name is used in combination with different IRI prefixes to address different aspects of the same assertion.
+For further use in this work, I will define sets of prefixes and mappings to prepend a prefix to a local name.

+#definition[Let $Sigma$ be a valid alphabet for local names and $Sigma^*$ its Kleene closure.
+Let
+  $f_bold(p), f_bold(q), f_bold(s) in I$ be _distinct_ IRI prefixes for so called *p*\roperties, *q*\ualifying properties and property *s*\tatements.
+]

 #figure(caption: [Informal overview of Wikibase conventions for\ mapping information about an Item to the RDF standard @wikibase_rdf_mapping_graphic.],
   image("rdf_mapping.svg", width: 87%)
 ) <fig:rdf_mapping>

 === Qualifiers <heading:qualifiers>
 Most real-world relationships might present to be more complex than something one would want to model in a single triple.
 For example, one may want to express that "Goethe" was educated at the "University of Leipzig" from 3 October 1765 to 28 August 1768.
 One possibility is to let relationships have more than two operands, i.e. increase the arity by one for each additional parameter.
 "Educated at" would then be called "educated at (#sym.dot) from (#sym.dot) to (#sym.dot)".
 Another way using the already existing triple syntax is to create an implicit object, that assists in modelling the relationship.
 We use it to describe a new concept; a human might be inclined to give it a name, e.g. "educated at for a certain time".

+#figure(
+  caption: [Presentation of an implicitly defined relationship in the software Wikibase.],
+  image("screenshot_wikidata.png", width: 220pt)
+)<fig:qualifier_screenshot>
-The following triples exemplify a *qualified statement* as seen in Wikibase instances:
+The following triples exemplify such an implicit relationship, called a *qualified statement*:
 $
   "Goethe" &longArrow("educated at") && "Uni Leipzig", \
   "Goethe" &longArrow("educated at") && "Implicit1", \